 Traditionally, Lussekatter (Lucia saffron buns) are eaten on December 13th, which is Lucia’s day (the patron Saint of Light).
 The celebrations are one of the highlights of the Swedish calendar and the Saint Lucia procession is truly magical, so do try and see one if you can.

 ⓘ TIP: To really enjoy an extravagant European Christmas experience, knock back your Lussekatter with a mug of Swiss hot chocolate.

 When it comes to Christmas cookies in the Czech Republic, you’re in for something truly special.
 Vanocni Cukrovi is a fresh and sweet treat that you can look forward to after savoring a traditional Christmas Eve dinner.

 This scrumptious pudding is made from two iced shortbread biscuits that have jam in the middle.
 Getting creative with how you prepare these is half the fun, with the option to cut out charming Christmas-themed shapes into the cookies to further brighten up the dinner table.

 This is one of the most traditional Christmas food items in Europe, and we look forward to them every year.
 Vanocni Cukrovi biscuits are shared among the local neighborhoods and families during the festive season in Sweden.

-You’ll find pretzels scattered around the whole of Europe during the holiday season.
+You’ll find pretzels at Christmas markets around the whole of Europe.

-There are a million and one different ways to prepare these popular bread snacks.
-Including adding chocolate coatings or custard fillings.
+There are a million and one different ways to prepare these popular bread snacks, from cheese to chocolate coatings and custard fillings.
 Pretzels make a deliciously warm lunch, work well as a snack between meals, and can be a tantalizing dessert as well.

-The book Classic German Baking discusses the fine art of preparing some of Germany’s delicious sweet treats.
-It also covers some great options for the festive season, including Stollen.
+ⓘ TIP: The book Classic German Baking is all about the fine art of preparing some of Germany’s delicious sweet treats.
+It also covers some great options for the festive season, including stollen.

 8. Roasted chestnuts